open-education-hub/ccas/CCAS_pandoc.md

 ::: xmpl
-We are often interested in computing $w=\frac{\bar{x}-\mu}{s/\sqrt{n}}$ which has a t-distribution if the $x_i$ are independent outcomes from a normal distribution.
+We are often interested in computing $w=\frac{\bar{x}-\mu}{s/\sqrt{n}}$ which has a $T$ distribution if the $x_i$ are independent outcomes from a normal distribution.
 If $n$ is large and $\sigma^2$ is finite, this will look as if it comes from a normal distribution.\
-The numerical examples below demonstrate how the t-distribution approaches the normal distribution.
+The numerical examples below demonstrate how the $T$ distribution approaches the normal distribution.

     qnorm(0.7)